linibensonjr/nd-trivia-api/README.md

 #### DELETE /questions/{question_id}
 - General:
-    - Deletes the question of the given ID if it exists.
-Returns the id of the deleted question, a confirmation message, success value, and total question.
+    - Deletes the question with the given ID if it exists.
+    - Returns the id of the deleted question, a confirmation message, success value, and total question.
 - `curl -X DELETE http://localhost:5000/questions/41`

 ```